planetscale/docs/content/docs/creating-database.md

 ---
 title: 'Creating a database'
-category: 'setting-up-your-planetscale-database'
+category: 'setting-up-your-planetscale-cndb'
 ---

 # Creating a database

-This document explains how to create a Database using the PlanetScale console.
+This document explains how to create a database using the PlanetScale console.

 ## Prerequisites